Open main menu Close main menu

 Programme overview

 If you’re working in the industry or are ready to enter into a work arrangement with an employer, you can further your understanding of light automotive engineering with the New Zealand Certificate in Light Automotive Engineering.
-You’ll be able to safely and effectively diagnose and repair mechanical and electronic faults in various vehicles.
+At completion of this programme you’ll be able to safely and effectively diagnose and repair mechanical and electronic faults on various vehicles.

 As a graduate of this qualification, you will be able to: